41 Comments

 Expand full comment

-"Avoid products with more than five ingredients" is an underspecified, in my opinion.
+"Avoid products with more than five ingredients" is underspecified, in my opinion.
 "Spices" is barely an ingredient at all, even though it can make or break any recipe/product formulation.

 Expand full comment